HR’s Guide to Dealing With Office Smells

 Work stinks.
-From rotten eggs to boozy breath, the modern day workplace can be full of unpleasant and sometimes disconcerting aromas.
-Naturally, your HR department is the first stop for employees looking to air their grievances (and hopefully not much else).
+From rotten eggs to unpleasant body odor, the modern day workplace can be full of unpleasant and sometimes disconcerting aromas.
+Naturally, your HR department is the first stop for employees looking to air their grievances about office smells (and hopefully not much else).

 To make sure you don’t find your company in the headlines next, we’ve compiled the most common office smells and how to handle them when employees come calling.

 There are few HR jobs more daunting or awkward than talking to an employee about body odor.
 Leaving the task to his or her potentially less tactful colleagues might open the door to workplace bullying, so it’s your responsibility to address it directly.
 If you trust that the employee’s manager can handle the situation appropriately, you can also train him or her on how to have the conversation.

 Pull the individual aside at the end of their working day.
 Your discussion should be one-on-one, so not as to make the individual feel that they’re being ambushed.
 Location is everything, as the conversation needs to be private and far from the eyes of suspecting co-workers.

 How do you address body odor in the workplace?
 Bring up the odor as a personal observation, not something that other co-workers have reported.
 Be respectful and give the employee ample time to respond.
 If the individual notes that his or her odor is due to a medical condition or cultural observation, you’ll need to accommodate them so as not to run afoul of the ADA or Title VII of the Civil Rights Act.